conacts/obsidian/math/116 Propositional Logic.md

 Determine the truth value of the statement:
 "If 2+1= 4, then the earth is flat." #flashcard
-True
+True, since the truth table for conditional statement says "F + F = T"
 <!--ID: 1642538012360-->

 Determine the truth value of the statement:
-"If 3 is a prime then 3n+23n+2 is prime."
+"If 3 is a prime then 3n+2 is prime."
 Suppose n=11 #flashcard False
 <!--ID: 1642538012361-->